skrattaren/apf.rst/apf.rst

 + [p.
 40] "Vena the Raven-Haired"

-  Both name and behaviour echo that of the main character in the "`Xena:
+  Both name and behaviour echo that of the main character in the **Xena:
-  Warrior Princess`_" television series, and Paul Kidby has drawn her armour to look *very* similar to what Xena typically wears (although it's difficult to tell whether that's a deliberate likeness or just your generic fantasy female warrior outfit in both cases)
+  Warrior Princess** television series, and Paul Kidby has drawn her armour to look *very* similar to what Xena typically wears (although it's difficult to tell whether that's a deliberate likeness or just your generic fantasy female warrior outfit in both cases)